 One of my favorite ways to eat avocado is to stuff it with a salad of some sort.
 Chicken, tuna, you name it, I’ll eat it, but shrimp salad in avocado is my absolute favorite combo.
-It’s so damn delicious and only takes a few minutes to prepare.
+It’s so damn delicious and only takes a few minutes to prepare the avocado boats.
 Perfect for those days when you don’t feel like cooking but need to fuel up with something healthy.

 Bay shrimp are the small little shrimp you’ll find at the grocery store in the seafood section.
 They come already shelled and cooked, which makes them the perfect food for tossing in a cold salad.
 Matter of fact, most people I know call them “salad shrimp.”